stijn-dejongh/lovecraft_public_domain/raw_converts/oa.md

 reproduced in the hellish and suppressed   Black Book   or   Nameless Cults   of von Junzt.

-  De Marigny recalled the frightful death of von Junzt in 1840, a year after the publication of his terrible volume at D&uuml;sseldorf, and commented on his blood-curdling and partly suspected sources of information.
+  De Marigny recalled the frightful death of von Junzt in 1840, a year after the publication of his terrible volume at Düsseldorf, and commented on his blood-curdling and partly suspected sources of information.
 Above all, he emphasised the enormous relevance of the tales with which von Junzt linked most of the monstrous ideographs he had reproduced.
 That these tales, in which a cylinder and scroll were expressly mentioned, held a remarkable suggestion